jtkovacs/jtkovacs.github.io/REFS/databases.md

 In a relational database, the data model is of **tables** AKA relations.
 Tables have **rows** (AKA tuples, records) and **columns** (AKA attributes, fields).
 Order is insignificant.

 Representing reality in terms of entities, attributes and relationships occurs during the [conceptual design phase](#conceptual-design) of database development, where the goal is to produce a database schema that (1) accurately captures the underlying business processes, and (2) is normalized, i.e. satisfies the requirements of the relational data model and thereby preserves data integrity.

+Per Ullman (2006), many different relational schemas could be used to model any given reality; the best designs will avoid (1) redundancy, (2) update anomalies, and (3) deletion anomalies.

 #### Relationships between entities